rubgarcia97/postgresql-data-pipeline/README.md

-## Steps to Run Everything Correctly
+# :rice_ball: Steps to Run Everything Correctly

 1. Check your Ubuntu version: All steps have been tested on Ubuntu 24.04.1 LTS.